privateprep/coding-space-website/src/pages/programs/summer.md

 title: Summer
 titleColor: "#264548"
 seo:
-  title: Summer
+  title: Summer Coding Camps for Kids
   description: >
-    Beginning in June, these in person or live Zoom classes balance project-based coding education with hands-on activities and opportunities to create and explore at home.
-Students will make new friends near and far, all while experiencing our signature 4:1 student to teacher ratio ensuring personalized attention when they need it.
+    Beginning in June, our camps an classes balance project-based coding with hands-on activities and opportunities to explore various STEM fields.
+    Students will make new friends and learn a ton, all while experiencing our small student-to-teacher ratio ensuring personalized attention when they need it.
 heroImage:
   image: /img/tcs-header.png
   alt: Accessibility name